Funder: Robert Wood Johnson Foundation

-During this webinar, the American Academy of Pediatrics (AAP) will share their recently revised guidance for pediatricians that outlines opportunities for supporting families and connecting them to community resources, thus maximizing the quality of the well-child visits.
-Families First of Boston will present strategies that strengthen parents’ knowledge and skills (e.g., increase child development information, leadership and communication skills) while decreasing isolation (e.g., creating social networks).
-La Cocina of Colorado, a mental health agency serving a Spanish-speaking population, will discuss how reflective and mindfulness practices help staff sustain quality services for struggling families.
-The Michigan Department of Health and Human Services Medicaid program and home visiting section staff will share information about the development of a virtual maternal-infant home visiting program.
-It is the second in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.
+During this webinar, the American Academy of Pediatrics (AAP) shared their recently revised guidance for pediatricians that outlines opportunities for supporting families and connecting them to community resources, thus maximizing the quality of the well-child visits.
+Families First of Boston presented strategies that strengthen parents’ knowledge and skills (e.g., increase child development information, leadership and communication skills) while decreasing isolation (e.g., creating social networks).
+La Cocina of Colorado, a mental health agency serving a Spanish-speaking population, discussed how reflective and mindfulness practices help staff sustain quality services for struggling families.
+The Michigan Department of Health and Human Services Medicaid program and home visiting section staff shared information about the development of a virtual maternal-infant home visiting program.
+It was the second in a three-part webinar series focusing on opportunities for early childhood and Medicaid programs to better support families with young children in the current and post-pandemic environment.

 I. Welcome and Introduction